enesozi/allennlp-name-language-prediction/README.md

-# allennlp name language prediction
+# allennlp name language classifier
 This repository aims at using allennlp framework to predict the language of a name.

 # Test